-The endorsed text of endocrine disruptor criteria for PPPs will now be sent to the Council of Ministers and the European Parliament (EP), who will have three months to examine it before final adoption by the EC.
+The endorsed text of EDC criteria for PPPs will now be sent to the Council of Ministers and the European Parliament (EP), who will have three months to examine it before final adoption by the EC.
 The regulation will enter into force 20 days after its final publication, and will apply after a transitional period of six months.
-A guidance document for implementation of the endocrine disruptor criteria, currently being jointly prepared by the European Chemicals Agency (ECHA) and European Food Safety Authority (EFSA), is also expected to be finalized during this period.
+A guidance document for implementation of the EDC criteria, currently being jointly prepared by the European Chemicals Agency (ECHA) and European Food Safety Authority (EFSA), is also expected to be finalized during this period.
 The outline of this document was published in December 2016 (FPF reported), and a public consultation on the draft document will be held this autumn.

 For both pesticides and biocides, the EC plans to “already apply the criteria to substances for which assessment or re-evaluation is undergoing or for which confirmatory data concerning endocrine properties have been requested.”
 The EC further noted that the adopted criteria will form a basis for an expanded strategy to regulate endocrine disruptors in the field of toys, cosmetics, and food packaging.

-In her article published on July 4, 2017 by the Chemical Watch, editor Vanessa Zainzinger pointed out that representatives of both the industry and non-governmental organizations (NGOs) “expressed regret at the vote,” describing the adopted criteria proposal as “fundamentally flawed,” albeit for contrasting reasons.
+In her article published on July 4, 2017 by Chemical Watch, editor Vanessa Zainzinger pointed out that representatives of both the industry and non-governmental organizations (NGOs) “expressed regret at the vote,” describing the adopted criteria proposal as “fundamentally flawed,” albeit for contrasting reasons.

 The European Crop Protection Association (ECPA), represented by the public affairs director Graeme Taylor, said that the criteria in their adopted form “do not allow authorities to clearly separate those substances that have the real potential to cause harm from those that do not,” and thus will “only serve to have a disproportionate and discriminatory impact on European farmers.”